simi216/mva-trainer/README.md

 ## Model Training
-The training of the models is handled by the `MLReconstructorBase` class which provides methods for training and evaluating machine learning-based reconstruction models.
+The training of the models is handled by the `FFMLRecoBase` class which provides methods for training and evaluating machine learning-based reconstruction models.
 The training process involves loading the data using the `DataPreprocessor` class, preprocessing the data, and then training the model using the specified architecture and hyperparameters.

 ## Evaluation